“The negative is comparable to the composer’s score and the print to its performance. Each performance differs in subtle

-- Finally, click the Details tab, zoom in to 100%, and adjust the Sharpening and Noise Reduction settings in the Details Panel.
+- Finally, click the Details tab, zoom in to 100%, and adjust the Sharpening and Noise Reduction settings in the Detail Panel.

 Clicking Done will apply your changes and close the image.

 Clicking Cancel will ignore your changes and close the image.

-Clicking Open Image will save your changes and open the image in the main editor of Photoshop CC for additional editing and retouching.
+Clicking Open Image will save the changes to your RAW file and open the image in the main editor of Photoshop CC for additional editing and retouching.

 As you work your way through the process you will notice some settings will interact with previous adjustments and you will need to go back and tweak them for optimal results.
 It’s important to keep an eye on the image and the histogram to avoid clipping and bring the most out of your RAW file.
 Keep in mind that images vary, so will your settings.